Fred Snowden: University of Arizona

-In 1972, Snowden became the first African-American head coach at a major university and the second black head coach at a Division I school, following Illinois State's Will Robinson, when he was hired at the University of Arizona in Tucson.
+In 1972, Snowden became the first African-American head basketball coach at a major university and the second black head coach at a Division I school, following Willie Williams, who was hired by the University of Arizona as head Track and Field coach in 1969 ], when he was hired at the University of Arizona in Tucson.
 The year before Snowden's arrival, Arizona was and drew about 1,000 fans to each game.
 In his first year as head coach, the Wildcats were and average attendance increased to 5,000; following the opening of McKale Center, up to 14,000 attended home games.
 Following his first season, he was also named Western Athletic Conference (WAC) Coach of the Year, Tucson's Man of the Year, and hosted two television shows.
 Under Snowden's tutelage, the Arizona program continued to succeed for several years, making the NCAA tournament twice, reaching their first ever regional final with the Elite Eight in 1976 (the Wildcats would not return to the round for twelve years).

 Arizona's success under Snowden faded following their move to the Pacific-10 Conference in 1978, with his final three seasons resulting in losing records.
 In January 1982, he announced his resignation, effective at the end of the season.
 At the time of the announcement there were allegations that he had been involved with the improper use of a university slush fund, a charge that Snowden denied.
 A later NCAA investigation found no evidence Snowden had acted improperly.
 He was inducted into the University of Arizona hall of fame in 1988.